klzgrad/naiveproxy/README.md

 The browser will introduce an extra 1RTT delay during proxied connection setup because of interpretation of HTTP RFCs.
 The browser will wait for a 200 response after a CONNECT request, incuring 1RTT which is not necessary.
 NaiveProxy does HTTP Fast CONNECT similar to TCP Fast Open, i.e. send subsequent data immediately after CONNECT.
 Also, you may have to type in the password for the proxy everytime you open the browser.
 NaiveProxy sends the password automatically.

+Thus, traffic obfuscation, HTTP Fast CONNECT, and auto-authentication are the crucial last 20% provided by NaiveProxy.
+These can't be really achieved inside Chrome as extensions/apps because they don't have access to sockets.
+NaiveProxy extracts Chromium's network stack without all the other baggage to build a small binary (4% of full Chrome build).

-But if you don't need the best performance, and unobfuscated TLS-in-TLS somehow still works for you, you can just set up Caddy and use it with your browser.
+But if you don't need the best performance, and unobfuscated TLS-in-TLS somehow still works for you, you can just keep using Caddy proxy with your browser.